 Anyways, after baking my fair share of various baked goods- from sugar cookies, chocolate chip cookies, rice krispies, skor bars, brownies, and cupcakes- I have found my favorite: sugar cranberry mini cookies- which I call "coins."
 On a morning of a bake sale in December, I was watching television and there was a Martha Stewart special on cookies for the holidays- and I was influenced by her "Cranberry Noels (http://www.marthastewart.com/recipe/cranberry-noels)."
 While I have made a few alterations, these cookies have become a favorite on campus and with my family (especially during the holidays with all of the little cousins running around!).
+For such deliciousness you will need:

 two sticks of unsalted sugar, 3/4 of a cup of of confectioners sugar, two cups of all purpose flour, half a tspn of salt, one tsp of vanilla extract, and half a cup (or more) or dried cranberries.